The center functor is fully faithful: Preliminaries

 \begin{rem} {\rm In \cite{egno}, a multi-tensor category is called {\it a finite multi-tensor category}.
 We omit ``finite'' for simplicity.
 In \cite[Definition\,4.1.1]{egno}, $k$ is assumed to be algebraically closed, in this case, the notion of a tensor category defined above coincides with that of a finite tensor category in \cite{egno}. } \end{rem}

-\begin{defn} Given a finite monoidal category $\CC$, we say that a left $\CC$-module $\CM$ is {\it finite} if $\CM$ is a finite category and the action $\CC\times\CM\to\CM$ is a balanced $\bk$-module functor.
+\begin{defn} Given a finite monoidal category $\CC$, we say that a left $\CC$-module $\CM$ is {\it finite} if $\CM$ is a finite category and the action $\CC\times\CM\to\CM$ is $k$-bilinear on morphisms and right exact separately in each variable.
 The notions of a {\it finite right module} and a {\it finite bimodule} are defined similarly. \end{defn}

 \begin{lem} Let $\CC$ be a finite monoidal category and $\CM$ a finite left $\CC$-module.
 Then $\CM$ is enriched in $\CC$. \end{lem}

 \begin{proof} The functor $\Hom_\CM(-\odot x,y)^\vee:\CC\to\bk$, where ${}^\vee$ represents the dual vector space, is right exact for $x,y\in\CM$, hence, a functor in $\Fun_\bk(\CC,\bk)$.
 By Corollary \ref{cor:tensor-prod}(1), the assignment $a\mapsto\Hom_\CC(-,a)^\vee$ defines an equivalence $\CC^\op \simeq \Fun_\bk(\CC,\bk)$.
 Therefore, $\Hom_\CM(-\odot x,y)^\vee$ is representable.
 Namely, $[x,y]$ exists. \end{proof}